razgarabedi/imagedropify/README.md

 **CRITICAL SECURITY NOTE for `JWT_SECRET_KEY`**: The `JWT_SECRET_KEY` is vital for securing user sessions.
 Ensure it is a long, random, and unique string. **Do not use the default placeholder value in production.**

 **Important for file uploads & local user data:**
 *   The application saves uploaded files to `public/uploads/users/[userId]/[MM.YYYY]/filename.ext`.
 This directory will be created automatically if it doesn't exist.
-The file size limit is currently set to 6MB.
+The file size limit is currently set to 10MB in the application and Nginx.
 *   **Local user data (including plain text passwords - DEMO ONLY, INSECURE)** is stored in `users.json` in the project root.
 Ensure this file is writable by the Node.js process (run by PM2) and **NEVER commit `users.json` to version control.** It should be in your `.gitignore` file.
 *   Ensure the Node.js process (run by PM2) has write permissions to the `public/uploads` directory.
 Typically, PM2 runs as the user who starts it.
 If you start PM2 as your regular user, ensure this user can write into `/var/www/imagedrop/public` and can create/write to `users.json` in `/var/www/imagedrop/`.
+*   The Nginx user (typically `www-data`) needs read permissions for the entire path to the uploaded files (e.g., `/var/www/imagedrop/public/uploads/users/[userId]/[MM.YYYY]/filename.ext`) to serve them.

 ### Step 6: Build the Application